stefanspringer1/SwiftXML/README.md

 Generally, there is no a need to change any prefix for a registered namespace during processing (there are also no tools added that would simplify this), just use the prefix returned by `prefix(forNamespaceURI:)` and, if necessary, define prefixes for a serialization.

-In the current state of the library, no namespace handling of attributes is available.
+The namespace handling for attributes is straightforward: set or get an attribute value via `element[prefix,name]`, where `prefix might be `nil`.

 Example: